 You can set how long the DND status should be active, such as for 20 minutes or until a given hour.
 Let’s see how to turn on DND.

-- On your Slack desktop, click the profile picture at the top.
+- On your Slack desktop, click the profile icon at the top right.

 - Locate the “Pause notifications” option and hover your mouse.